HL7/us-safr/input/pagecontent/usecases.md

 **Jurisdiction-Level Use**

 **1. Cross-Hospital Coordination**
-- State health departments monitor bed capacity across facilities and direct ambulances to locations with adequate resources.
+- Local and state officials monitor bed capacity across facilities and direct ambulances to locations with adequate resources.

 **2. Resource Allocation Across Jurisdictions**
 - Aggregated data informs the deployment of critical supplies, ensuring inland hospitals are prepared to receive evacuees.